aequchain/aequchain.github.io/EXAMPLE PLAN: SUSTAINABLE RESOURCE EXPANSION AND VALUE SCALING.md

    ├─ Feedback mechanisms for cultural concerns
    ├─ Adaptation based on lived experience
    ├─ Cultural competency training for coordinators
-   └─ Celebration of cultural contri ions to system
+   └─ Celebration of cultural contributions to system
 ```

 ### 6.3 Psychological and Social Transition Support